 Recitation: 32-044, TR @ an hour scheduled through this website

-If you are in a recitation: if you drop 6.UAT, let Tony know; if you miss R1+R2 (and we don't hear from you), we'll assume you dropped and give your spot to someone else.
+If you are in a recitation and drop 6.UAT, let Tony know.
+If you miss R1+R2 (and we don't hear from you), we'll assume you dropped and give your spot to someone else.

 Can't make any open recitation or develop a recitation conflict?
-Then (1)add your name to the clearinghouse and (2) temporarily attend any section that fits your schedule.
+Then (1)add your name to the clearinghouse wiki and (2) temporarily attend any section that fits your schedule.
 If you are not officially in a section by Week 3, you may have to defer 6.UAT.

 This website is being prepared for the new semester.

 6.UAT is open to both undergraduate and graduate students; for the former, it is best taken in the sophomore spring or junior year (prerequisites are some technical coursework and some technical project under your belt) so that you have time to apply what you've learned in your coursework.
 The course will (1) encourage you to think about effective oral technical communication, and (2) equip you with communication skills necessary to succeed in a professional technical academic/industry setting.
 The course provides opportunities to practice your skills and mechanisms for feedback to strengthen them.